ankur-gupta/ankur-gupta.github.io/_posts/2019-06-24-a-guide-to-keras-functional-api.md

 ```

 Keras is more forgiving when it comes to the shape of the `output_numpy` array.
 But it's still
-a good practice to have output numpy arrays have first dimension be the batch size.
+a good practice to have batch size be the first dimension in output numpy arrays.

 Batch size is not important for neural network specification.
 This is expected because
 typically we would like to run the trained model for one test example at a time; fixing the